Laura-Raley/Campaign-Performance-Project/README.md

 ## Business Problem

-The marketing team noticed that campaign efficiency declined during the second half of the campaign.
+The marketing team noticed that campaign efficiency declined for some campaigns during the second half of the 12-week time period.

 The objectives of this analysis were to determine: